 I love all of my brothers and sisters in Christ, and I truly want us all to be united in the Truth.
+There are now over seven billion people in the world, and Christians need to be united in love and in the Truth to make a proper impact in this world for the cause of Christ (John 13:34-35; 17:17, 21-23).
 As our Lord prayed to the Father for unity in His body, this is also my heart's desire and prayer.